 It’s natural for someone to think twice about whether to shave over a tattoo, especially if it’s new.
 It’s a valid concern and the short answer is you definitely can once you have all the facts.

-Shaving over tattooed skin is relatively straightforward once you’re fully healed, have mastered your shaving kit, and performed a few successful shaves.
+Shaving over tattooed skin is relatively straightforward once you’re fully healed, performed a few successful shaves, and mastered your manscaping.

 Still, looking to answer the other important question, and that is, when can you safely shave over a tattoo?
 This article outlines the things you need to consider, like when and how to shave, so keep reading.